Sterile Processing Technician Training & Certification

 Purdue University

 Not only is Purdue one of U.S. News and World Report’s “Top 20 Public Schools,” but it also offers one of the few online sterile processing technician programs.
-This flexible distance education coursework prepares students to take the IAHCSMM examination and become Certified Registered Central Service Technicians (CRCSTs).
-Although the IAHCSMM exam does require 400 hours of clinical experience, students have the option to complete that component in their home area.
+This flexible distance education coursework prepares students to take the HSPA examination and become Certified Registered Central Service Technicians (CRCSTs).
+Although the HSPA exam requires 400 hours of clinical experience, students can complete that component in their home area.

-Using the IAHCSMM Central Service Technical Manual, students will study topics such as medical terminology; disinfection; sterile packaging and storage; management of patient care equipment; low-temperature sterilization; high-temperature sterilization; and surgical instrumentation among others.
+Using the HSPA Central Service Technical Manual, students will study topics such as medical terminology, disinfection, sterile packaging and storage, management of patient care equipment, low-temperature sterilization, high-temperature sterilization, and surgical instrumentation.

 • Location: West Lafayette, Indiana